Framework for Review of Intervenor Processes and Cost Awards

 • Standard Issues List: Develop a Standard Issues List for electricity distribution Rate applications.

-Medium-term Projects
+Medium-term projects

 • Cost Award Guidance: Develop guidance documentation that clarifies the rules and eligibility for cost awards, and appropriately accounts for collaboration in cost awards.
 As well, review the appropriateness of the fee tariff, but with a goal of funding any increase in the fee tariff with offsetting process efficiencies, so as to generally maintain the overall envelope of intervenor costs.